Meltcap/workshop_17-11/examples Finnhub/01-constitution.md

 • Tech stack
 Plain HTML, CSS, vanilla JavaScript.
 Fetch API for all HTTP requests.
-Chart.js via CDN for charts.
-Finnhub REST API for market data.
+Finnhub REST API for market data and financial metrics.
-Google Gemini REST API for generating short educational text.
+LiteLLM proxy API for generating short educational text.
 API keys may be placed in script.js for workshop/demo use only.

 • Code quality